Governance and Citizenship in Protracted Conflict

 Citizens face informal dealings with armed actors for survival

 Nowadays large amounts of citizens face informal dealings with armed actors for survival.
-The phenomenon presents a complex problem for policymakers.
+This phenomenon presents a complex problem for policymakers.
 International peacebuilding initiatives often consider armed conflicts as temporary emergencies and have mostly focused on strengthening the state as a counterweight to informal and segmented political orders.

 Protracted conflict thus forms one of the central security challenges of our world today, forcing academics and practitioners alike to rethink their conceptions of governance, statehood, conflict, emergency, legitimacy and the roles and responsibilities of state and non-state actors.